-Our strategy is to reduce unnecessary idling with the goal of increasing equipment reliability while reducing fuel consumption, and lowering our emission output.
-We prioritize integration of Idle Management Systems on to equipment that has been exhibiting high levels idling while demonstrating high levels of mechanical failures due to idling.
+Our strategy is to reduce unnecessary idling to increase equipment reliability while reducing fuel consumption, and lowering our emission output.
+We prioritize the integration of Idle Management Systems on to equipment that has been exhibiting high levels idling while demonstrating high levels of mechanical failures due to idling.
 Our decision in determining what technology we would use had to:

 Yes.
 Now that we have over 40 units upfitted with Idle Management Systems, we are averaging about a 25% reduction within the trucks upfitted with idle management, with a fleet average of about 15% overall.
 Not all of it has been as the result of technology but has been a combination of technology and employees making an effort to shut their vehicles off when they do not need to idle.

 I am hearing about utilities using a combination of strategies.
-Some utility fleets are letting technology be the driver while others use policy and driver behavior strategies — and others are using a combination of policy, driver behavior, and technology.
-The approach used will be dependent on workforce culture, and the plan a fleet manager feels can provide them the most success within their workplace.
-In any case, there is more of a focus to support Idle Management Systems, and more fleet managers are making an effort to communicate to the end user about idle management.
+Some utility fleets are letting technology be the driver while others use policy and driver behaviour strategies — and others are using a combination of policy, driver behaviour, and technology.
+The approach used will be dependent on workforce culture, and the plan a fleet manager feels can provide them with the most success within their workplace.
+In any case, there is more of a focus to support Idle Management Systems, and more fleet managers are making an effort to communicate to the end-user about idle management.

 I would tell them that it is imperative to know what you need and are expecting from an Idle Management System.
 Many utility fleets are starting to focus on idle management now, and the technology is there, readily available and getting better with vendors who are more than willing to work with you toward a solution that will meet your needs.